kkruecke/cplus-documentation/notes/heap.rst

    :scale: 100 %
    :figclass: custom-figure

-No space is required for pointers; instead, the parent and children of each node can be found by simple arithmetic on array indices:
+In the array representation of a heap no space is required for pointers; instead, the parent and children of each node can be found by simple arithmetic on array indices:

 ===================================== ==============================